theodric/cpu-history/README.md

 # CPU History

-This is a fork of [Christopher Bowns](https://cbowns.com/cpuhistory/)' excellent CPU History application, last updated by him back in June 2008.
+This is a fork of [Christopher Bowns](https://cbowns.com/cpuhistory/)' excellent CPU History application, last updated by him back in June 2008, and adopted by me in 2019.

 ![miniscreenshot](miniscreenshot.png)